fltk/fltk/fluid/README_fl.txt

   "gridy" <word> : ignored

-  "win_shell_cmd" <word> : string, this is the recommended command when calling
-      the shell on an MSWindows machine.
-Implementation may be problematic.

-  "win_shell_flags" <word> : integer, interpreted as a bit field: bit 0 is set
-      if the .fl must be save before runing the shell command, bit 1 is set for saving the source code, bit 2 is set for saving text strings.

-  "linux_shell_cmd" <word> : as above for Linux

-  "linux_shell_flags" <word> :  : as above for Linux

-  "mac_shell_cmd" <word> : as above for macOS

-  "mac_shell_flags" <word> : as above for macOS

 Note: There is no keyword that marks the end of the options section.
 The
-      Tree section starts when a word is not in the options list.
-If the word is not a vaild type, Fluid will give an error message and try to continue to read the file.
+      option list ends when a word is not in the options list and it is in the list of known types.

+      If the word is neither an option nor a vaild type, Fluid will give an error message and try to continue to read the file.
 Using new option keywords makes .fl files incompatible to earlier versions of Fluid.
       Due to the forgiving interpreter, files may still be read correctly despite error messages.

+      If a word is in the list of know types, the type is read, including optional children.
+No more options are allowed beyond this point.

 Tree